-Upon receipt, OCR will determine whether the written information provided to the U. S. Department of Education (Department) is subject to further processing pursuant to OCR's Case Processing Manual.
-OCR will provide complainants1 with assistance regarding the nature of their rights and of the OCR investigation process.
-As appropriate, OCR will provide reasonable assistance to complainants who are persons with disabilities, individuals of limited English proficiency, and persons whose communication skills are otherwise limited.
-All written information provided to OCR should include the sender's contact information.2 Written information may be filed online as well as by mail, electronic mail, or fax.
+Upon receipt, OCR will determine whether the written information provided to the U. S. Department of Education (Department) is subject to further processing pursuant to applicable statutes and regulations and the OCR's Case Processing Manual.
+As appropriate, OCR will provide complainants with assistance regarding the nature of their rights and of the OCR investigation process.
+Also as appropriate, OCR will provide reasonable assistance to complainants who are persons with disabilities, individuals of limited English proficiency, and persons whose communication skills are otherwise limited.
+All written information provided to OCR should include the sender's contact information.
+Written information may be filed online as well as by mail, electronic mail, or fax.